How will you prepare for emergencies and retirement? How will you own a home? How will you save for your child’s college education?

 After submitting the online form, the Successful Registration page will appear, which confirms that your Pag-IBIG online registration has been completed.

 Read all the instructions carefully.
-At the bottom of the page, click the Print MDF button to view your accomplished Member’s Data Form.
+Click the Print MDF button at the bottom of the page to view your accomplished Member’s Data Form.

 The MDF is your proof of Pag-IBIG registration, which contains your registration tracking number or RTN (also called Pag-IBIG tracking number).